ShinobiOtaku/FunctionalDotNet/README.md

 await four.BindAsync(i => CsvFile.TryWriteLineAsync($"The answer is: {i}"));
 ```

-### Combine
+### Result computations

-Combines two or more `Result` in order to chain them, useful for chaining into functions that require multiple parameters.
+Combining results will return a result computation, which allows you to chain it.

 ```csharp
 var value1 = Result.Success(1);